1994 NBA Finals

-The 1994 NBA Finals was the championship round of the National Basketball Association (NBA)'s 1993–94 season, and the culmination of the season's playoffs.
-The Western Conference champion Houston Rockets played the Eastern Conference champion New York Knicks for the championship, with the Rockets holding home-court advantage in the best-of-seven series.
-The Rockets defeated the Knicks 4 games to 3 to win the team's first NBA championship.
+The 1994 NBA Finals was the championship series of the National Basketball Association's (NBA) 1993–94 season, and the culmination of the season's playoffs.
+The Western Conference champion Houston Rockets played the Eastern Conference champion New York Knicks for the championship, with the Rockets holding home court advantage in the best of seven series.
+The Rockets defeated the Knicks in seven games to win the team's first NBA championship.
+This was the first major professional sports championship ever won by a Houston-based team.